-When the sample size is very large, we can estimate the RPP using a smoothing method without imposing any modeling structures.
-However, an unstructured smoothing for the RPP is usually infeasible in practice because of the well-known "curse of dimensionality"; see Wu and Tian (2018, Section 1.3.3).
+When the sample size is very large, the estimation of the RPP might be achieved using a smoothing method without imposing any modeling structures.
+However, an unstructured smoothing for the RPP is usually infeasible in practice because of the well-known "curse of dimensionality," e.g., Wu and Tian (2018, Section 1.3.3).
 A useful alternative is to consider a modeling structure for the RPP that is sufficiently flexible.
 Using a structured nonparametric approach, we consider a class of time-varying coefficient quantile regression models with some structural assumptions between $(Y_1(v), Y_2(v))$ and Z(u).

-The following lemma of Wei (2008) describes a useful relationship between the marginal, conditional, and joint distributions of multivariate random variables.
-This lemma suggests that in order to estimate the conditional distributions of $(Y_1(v), Y_2(v))$ given Z(u), we need to model the conditional distributions of $Y_1(v)$ given Z(u) and $Y_2(v)$ given $(Z(u), Y_1(v))$.
+The following lemma of Wei (2008) describes a useful relationship between the marginal, conditional and joint distributions of multivariate random variables.
+This lemma suggests that, in order to estimate the conditional distributions of $(Y_1(v), Y_2(v))$ given Z(u), we need to model the conditional distributions of $Y_1(v)$ given Z(u) and $Y_2(v)$ given $(Z(u), Y_1(v))$, respectively.